JHU Innovation Fund for Community Safety will support initiatives in Baltimore that address the root causes of violence

 Too many neighborhoods in Baltimore continue to struggle with the threat of violent crime.
 More action is urgently needed to address this critical problem.

-Johns Hopkins University is creating the JHU Innovation Fund for Community Safety, a four-year, $6 million commitment to support innovative, community-led programs designed to curb violence.
+Johns Hopkins University has created the JHU Innovation Fund for Community Safety, a four-year, $6 million commitment to support innovative, community-led programs designed to curb violence.
 The fund, which builds on the university’s longstanding commitment to helping to reduce violent crime in Baltimore, will support both new programs and the expansion of existing ones.
+On June 30, we announced the Fund’s nine grantees.
+You can learn more about these ambitious and innovative projects on the Hub.

 We believe that important solutions to public safety for the Baltimore community must come from the community and be implemented by city residents, with institutions like Johns Hopkins as active partners.
 Our faculty, students, and staff are eager to work in partnership with communities to realize this potential and find solutions to advance public safety.